-You’re having some problems with your feet, maybe it’s a painful ingrown toenail or heel pain or even a stubborn wart that won’t go away and you’ve made an appointment with a Registered Chiropodist at your local foot clinic.
+You’re having some problems with your feet.
+Maybe it’s a painful ingrown toenail or heel pain or even a stubborn wart that won’t go away, and you made an appointment with a Registered Chiropodist at your local foot clinic.
 The appointment is approaching and you’re feeling a little anxious because of the unknown, unfamiliar territory you will be encountering.
 What will happen?
 What do I have to bring?
 Will it be uncomfortable?
 Here is a quick read on what to expect at your first appointment at a foot clinic to help you calm those nerves.

-Once you arrive to your initial appointment, you will likely be greeted by the receptionist and asked to fill out an intake form.
+Once you arrive to your initial appointment, you will likely be greeted by the receptionist and checked in.
 You will then be escorted to a treatment room where a chiropodist will ask you to remove your shoes and socks and voice your concerns with your feet.

 - Circulation or blood flow to your feet